Home

 Which software is suitable for business process automation?

-For process automation, systems are suitable which Control recurring processes and exchange data reliably between applications.
+For process automation, systems are suitable that control recurring processes and exchange data reliably between applications.
 These include CRM software such as HubSpot with integrated workflows for contacts, deals and service tickets, ERP systems with automation modules, cloud platforms such as Make or Power Automate for cross-app processes, RPA tools such as UiPath for manual work steps, and process platforms such as Camunda or Appian for complex end-to-end processes.

 1. Workflow automation in CRM and marketing platforms